katgajek/One_page_website/README.md

-Landing page
+The following project is a landing page made for a friend that he will use as a portfolio.

-Techniques I used:
+Technologies I used:
-HTML5, CSS3, SASS, jQuery, Gulp
+HTML5, CSS3, SASS, jQuery, Photoshop, Gulp.